nffxdhd88/ECFEND/README.md

 # ECFEND

-Source code and datasets for the paper "Evidence-aware Fake News Detection with Graph Neural Networks".
+Source code and datasets for the paper "Enhancing Fake News Detection by Incorporating Evidence Credibility".

 ## Requirements